 - Their awkwardness may tie into to bigger issues in your relationship.
 For example, the two of you may not be as close as you used to, and their shyness seems like just one more rift that's developing.
 Or as a father you may feel spurned when they feel less comfortable talking to you about the issue compared to their mother.

 You can still broach the issue of helping them, just don't be shocked if they're not that interested

 Even though I talk about the decision to change mostly being in the hands of your teenager, and how you have to accept them no matter what, if it's plain to see that they're shy and lonely it's not like you have to stay completely silent.
-What I'd suggest is bringing up the topic once.
+What I'd suggest is bringing up the topic once or twice.
 Odds are decent they won't be that open to accepting help.
 If they aren't don't take it personally.
 That's their choice to make.
 Don't keep bringing it up in an attempt to nag them into addressing their problem.

 - You can point them to some resources.
 That may get the ball rolling on them wanting to make some changes for themselves.
 I'll plug myself here and say this site wouldn't be a bad bet for them to look at, seeing how young awkward people are its biggest audience.

 - You can let them know that if they ever want to brainstorm some ideas or hear some suggestions, you may be able to help.
 As I've said seventy times already, they may not be too open to the idea of their parent giving them life advice, but if you have a close relationship they could be willing.